What Is a KPI in Aviation SMS

 Key performance indicators should always be developed in direct reference to your organization’s safety goals and objectives.
-If you are reviewing a KPI and notice that no longer directly reflects a safety objective, it should be updated or removed:
+If you are reviewing a KPI and notice that it no longer directly reflects a safety objective, it should be updated or removed:

 As KPIs relate to safety objectives, here are important considerations for them:

 - Relate to every level of company structure;